Getting Started with MCXW23-EVK

 4.2 Use MCUXpresso IDE Pins Tools

-1. Open the pins tool by right clicking the project, then selecting the selecting “Open with MCUXpressoConfigTools” button
+1. Open the pins tool by right clicking the project, then selecting the “Open with MCUXpressoConfigTools” button

 2. Use MCUXpresso IDE Pins Tools - fig 1